-4.2 Information Structure and Sequencing
+4.4 Information Structure and Sequencing

 Having established the differences between the Baseline and Simultaneous treatments, we turn to examine factors that drive this difference.
-There are two main features that distinguish the Simultaneous treatment from the Baseline.
+Two main features distinguish the Simultaneous treatment from the Baseline.
 First, the Baseline treatment features an information structure with an informative prior and one signal, while the Simultaneous treatment has an uninformative prior and delivers an equivalent amount of information via two signals.
 Second, in the Simultaneous treatment, all information is delivered at the same time, whereas the Baseline presents information sequentially; the prior precedes the signal.
 Either or both of these features may be responsible for the differential behavior in the two treatments.

 We use our sequential information treatments to decompose the role of these features in correcting sub-optimal belief updating.
-Figure 3 depicts the round-by-round average posterior beliefs for all four treatments in parameterization A. Table 5 presents average posteriors when pooling data across all rounds.
+Figure 7 depicts the round-by-round average posterior beliefs for all four treatments in parameterization A. Table 5 presents average posteriors when pooling data across all rounds.